 Soon, my artistic dreams were buoyed by my business sensibilities.
 While producing my own artwork, I began a career as a curator, organizing large multi-media shows and large-scale art exhibits.
 I succeeded in the business world.
 Eventually, I would be managing 100 employees at Traumfabrik, a large cultural arts center.
 On average, 2,000 people visited the Traumfabrik on a Saturday night — and I was in charge of the entire operation.

 Returning to my artistic pursuits, I moved to San Francisco in 1992 — with one bag of belongings and little knowledge of the English language.
 I embraced the challenges.
 I painted.
 And as I grew to appreciate my new surroundings, my artistic vision developed.
 I was soon being commissioned for portraits and my career was burgeoning.

 I moved to Tiburon in Marin County and continued to flourish.
 I found myself earning a name in the arts community, which was rewarded by having one of my paintings chosen to grace the cover of Marin Magazine.
 Another of my works was a finalist in the same competition.

 Wanting to embrace the community, I founded and organized the Art in the Courtyard event, a fundraiser inviting and uniting 10 Belvedere, Tiburon and Strawberry artists.
 The local event brought together the entire community for a successful arts-driven fundraiser.
 I also produced a solo pop-up art exhibit in October of 2016 that drew hundreds of residents and visitors to Tiburon.

-Today, I am proud to be a self-taught professional artist and am appreciative of the business and management acumen I have developed along the way.
+Today, I am proud to be a self-taught professional artist.

 — Ingrid C. Lockowandt